Flight-Free-UK/flight_free_uk_website/source/posts/harrie-flight-free-for-future-generations.html.markdown

 category: testimonials
 date: 2025-04-15T18:37:46.518Z
 cover_image: /images/uploads/harrie_testimonial_cover.jpg
-summary: '"Te Ao Māori acknowledges that we are a part of te taiao (the environment) and should manage our relationships accordingly."'
+summary: '"Te Ao Maori acknowledges that we are a part of te taiao (the environment) and should manage our relationships accordingly."'
 author: FlightFree UK
 read_time_minute: 2